When is mortgage recasting the right choice?

 Recasting vs. refinancing

-A recast only recalculates your monthly payment, while refinancing means taking out an entirely new loan.
+A recast recalculates your monthly payment, while refinancing means taking out a new loan.

-Another key difference between a recast and a refinance is the fees.
-A recast generally has lower fees — between $200 and $300.
-However, with a refinance, the borrower will have to pay closing costs, which can account for 2% to 6% of the loan principal.
+Fees are another key difference between a recast and a refinance.
+A recast generally has lower fees, between $200 and $300.
+With a refinance, the borrower has to pay closing costs, which can account for 2% to 6% of the loan principal.
 On a $200,000 loan, that’s at least $4,000 in closing costs.

 Recasting vs. paying down principal

-You could choose to make a one-time payment on principal without recasting your mortgage.
-However, no amortization or restructuring of the loan occurs, which means your required monthly payment will stay the same.
-You’ll just pay off the loan sooner than expected and save on interest.
-Check with your lender to make sure there isn’t a prepayment penalty.
+You can make a one-time payment on your principal without recasting your mortgage.
+No amortization or restructuring of the loan occurs in this situation, which means your required monthly payment will stay the same.
+However, you would pay off the loan sooner than expected and save on interest.
+You should check with your lender to make sure there isn’t a prepayment penalty before you do this, though.

-For example, say you inherit $50,000, and you want to use it to pay off some of your remaining mortgage balance.
+Let’s say you inherit $50,000, and you want to use it to pay off some of your remaining mortgage balance.
 If you make a one-time principal payment without recasting, you’ll shave a few years or more off the loan term, but the monthly payment requirement won't change.
-You’ll ultimately save thousands on interest charges, too.
+You will ultimately save thousands on interest charges, however.

-However, if you choose to recast your mortgage, you’ll get a lower monthly payment.
+If you choose to recast your mortgage, you’ll get a lower monthly payment.
 This may give you more financial flexibility each month, whether that’s for investing or paying off other debt.
-You’ll end up saving in interest with a recast as well.
+You’ll end up saving on interest charges with a recast as well.

 Are there disadvantages to a mortgage recasting?

 One disadvantage of a recast is that you’ll tie up more cash in your home, making it less accessible in a crisis than if you deposited it into a liquid account.
-Also, you lose the opportunity to invest that cash in other ways (like in your 401(k) or other retirement plans).
-It’s possible that you could make more money investing those funds (depending on many variables) than you end up saving in interest on your mortgage.
+Also, you lose the opportunity to invest that cash in other ways, like in your 401(k) or other retirement plans.
+Depending on many variables, it’s possible that you could make more money investing those funds than you end up saving in interest on your mortgage.

 On the flip side, there are advantages to recasting.
-For one, the large principal payment may allow you to drop private mortgage insurance (PMI) if your loan balance falls below 80% of the home’s original value.
-Also, your credit score may see a boost due to the lightened debt load.
-The smaller monthly payment you get with a recast also can give you more room in your budget to pay off high-interest debt, like credit card balances.
+Making that large principal payment may allow you to drop private mortgage insurance if your loan balance falls below 80% of the home’s original value.
+Also, your credit score may get a boost from the lightened debt load.
+The smaller monthly payment you get with a recast also can give you more room in your budget to pay off high-interest debt, such as credit card balances.

 FAQ